denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 Sophisticated understanding of the political issues around computation, be they "open access," "freedom of information," or "online privacy," begin at that system level.
-The book's technical appendix, although not required for the understanding of the argument of the book,  would help build a practical foundation for the ideas advanced within.
+The book's technical appendix, although not required for the understanding of the argument of the book, could help build a practical foundation for the ideas advanced within.

-I will often illustrate abstract theoretical concepts by asking readers to type some commands into their terminals.
-Detailed instructions on how to set up this augmented reading environment, along with related experiments, exercises, and explanations, will be found in the technical appendix.

-In addition, the book will contain 15-20 tables and illustrations.
-I intend to apply for the "first book" subsidy offered by Harvard University's Department of Comparative Literature to offset any costs associated with the preparation of the manuscript.
+In addition, the manuscript contains 15-20 tables and illustrations.
+I have received a modest subvention to offset any costs associated with publishing and preparation of the manuscript.

 ## Annotated Table of Contents